WELCOME TO a curated collection of resources to help you get educated about engaging in politics from a Christian perspective.

 Tips and links:

-- ADD DIFFERENT VIEWPOINTS: When choosing your sources we like that guidance that Michael Wear provided on the People of Faith Webinar, “What I advise people is to read as broadly as you can.
+- ADD DIFFERENT VIEWPOINTS: When choosing your sources we like the guidance that Michael Wear provided on the People of Faith Webinar, “What I advise people is to read as broadly as you can.
 And to make sure you are reading things that are challenging your political viewpoint,” Wear says.
 “Keep track of your news media consumption over a week or two and if you find there aren’t multiple times over the course of those two weeks where you read something that made you think, ‘Gosh, maybe I am wrong on this issue.’ or ‘I’ve never looked at this way.’
 Then you are doing yourself a disservice.”

 - ADD LOCAL NEWS: Read your city’s local newspaper to stay informed on local issues.
-Eventually add a national publication.
+Eventually, add a national publication.
 For a list of newspapers in each state visit USNPL.com.

 - THE FUTURE?: Check out AStartingPoint.com (apps for Android and Apple operating systems are available).
 We love the concept and hope more candidates use this platform.